 - 1⁄8 teaspoon red pepper flakes and some red pepper flake for garnish

 - 1 package (8-12 ounces) black bean pasta

 - 2-3 garlic cloves

-Although this is vegan and gluten free, you would never guess it from taste.
+- Although this is vegan and gluten-free, you would never guess it from the taste.
 There is a slight hint of heat from the red crushed peppers and a lightly creamy pesto flavor with bursts of basil and garlic throughout.
 The pasta has a unique texture and depth without feeling too starchy.
-Hints of Nature's Eats Sun Dried Tomatoes blend in well with the broccoli, zucchini, squash, and asparagus.
+Hints of Nature's Eats Sun-Dried Tomatoes blend in well with the broccoli, zucchini, squash, and asparagus.
 This dish tastes perfect as is; however, you may also choose to add some additional protein such as chicken, salmon, or tofu.